By: Dr. Kristie

 It’s Your Hormones

 If you’re still having periods, you may have noticed you gain weight at certain times during your cycle.
 Also, taking supplemental hormones, such as hormone replacement therapy or birth control pills, can sometimes cause weight gain.
 Most of this weight gain is due to fluid retention rather than a rise in body fat.
-If you’re not taking hormones, you will likely the extra weight as you progress through your cycle.
+If you’re not taking hormones, you will likely lose the extra weight as you progress through your cycle.

 Stress can also cause weight gain due to water retention by increasing the stress hormone cortisol.
 You might notice water weight gain and, if it’s sustained, fat gains around the waist and tummy.
 Stress reduction is the best remedy for this type of weight gain.